 For those hot days where all you want to do is take a dip in the swimming pool, there are a number of hotels and lodges located near the town where you can do just that!
-My personal favourites have to be Mountain Inn, Honey Badger Lodge and Ameg Lodge, but there are many others to choose from.
+My personal favourites have to be Mountain Inn, Honey Badger Lodge, Kili Wonders Hotel, and Weru Weru Lodge but there are many others to choose from.

 Planning a trip to Moshi, Tanzania?

 I’ve partnered with some of the best local tour operators and independent guides offering Mt Kilimanjaro climbs, safaris and other cultural day trips.
 If you’re interested in finding out more, please feel free to contact me by emailing me directly at email@example.com.

 Pin it below!